Akshay-Hegde/offline-webapps/README.md

 3. In Firefox, prior to version 41 `navigator.onLine` property returned `false` only if you are in an offline mode, and from version 41 on OS X and Windows, the value should follow the actual network connectivity.
 4. As noted in specs, this attribute is inherently unreliable.
 A computer can be connected to a network without having Internet access.
 Most of the browsers just checks if the device is connected to any network, not if it is able to access the internet.
 5. Offline event is not triggered when you use Chrome Dev tools' Network throttling to simulate an offline mode.
+6. `self.ononline` and `self.onoffline` seems to be working only on Safari on Mac.

 ### Demo